 Increased pupil dilation to happy faces in children with hyperactive/impulsive symptoms of ADHD

 Attention-deficit/hyperactivity disorder (ADHD) is associated with disrupted emotional processes, including impaired regulation of approach behavior and positive affect, irritability, and anger.
 Enhanced reactivity to emotional cues may be an underlying process.
 Pupil dilation is an indirect index of arousal, modulated by the autonomic nervous system and activity in the locus coeruleus-noradrenergic system.
 In the current study, pupil dilation was recorded while 8 to 12- year old children (N = 71, 26 with a diagnosis of ADHD; 45 typically developing), viewed images of emotional faces.
 Parent-rated hyperactive/impulsive symptoms were uniquely linked to higher pupil dilation to happy, but not fearful, angry, or neutral faces.
-Together, these results suggest that hyperactive/impulsive symptoms across a wide range of severity are linked to hyperreactivity to approach-related emotional cues, and that this relation cannot be explained by comorbid externalizing disorders.
+This relation was not explained by comorbid externalizing symptoms.
+Together, these results suggest that hyperactive/impulsive symptoms is associated with hyperresponsiveness to approach-related emotional cues across a wide range of symptom severity.

 Keywords: Attention-deficit/hyperactivity disorder (ADHD); Positive emotionality; Face perception; Pupil dilation; Arousal

 Attention-deficit/hyperactivity disorder (ADHD) is a diagnosis based on the presence of two symptom dimensions, inattention and hyperactivity/impulsivity (American Psychiatric Association, 2013).
-Although these symptom dimensions are highly correlated, they are considered to be dissociable, and consequently, ADHD presentations characterized by either both, or primarily by one of the symptom dimensions are acknowledged.
-It is increasingly recognized that the ADHD symptoms are continuous, with the full syndrome representing the extreme end of traits found in the general population (Coghill & Sonuga-Barke, 2012; Greven, Asherson, Rijsdijk, & Plomin, 2011).
-In support of the dimensional view, studies have found the genetic factors related to an ADHD diagnosis and to the broader phenotype to be highly similar (Demontis et al., 2019).
-Within the general population, ADHD symptoms are associated with negative social and educational outcomes as well as psychiatric comorbidity across the symptom spectrum (Holmberg & Bölte, 2014; Vogel et al., 2018) Studies of symptom dimensions rather than discrete diagnostic entities have therefore been advocated (Cuthbert, 2014).
+Although these symptom dimensions are highly correlated, they are considered to be dissociable, and consequently, ADHD presentations characterized by either both, or primarily by one of them are acknowledged.
+It is increasingly recognized that ADHD symptoms are continuous, with the full syndrome representing the extreme end of traits found in the general population (Coghill & Sonuga-Barke, 2012; Greven, Asherson, Rijsdijk, & Plomin, 2011).
+In support of the dimensional view, studies have found the genetic factors related to ADHD as a diagnosis and to the broader phenotype to be highly similar (Demontis et al., 2019).
+ADHD symptoms are associated with negative social and educational outcome and psychiatric comorbidity across the symptom spectrum (Holmberg & Bölte, 2014; Vogel et al., 2018) Studies of symptom dimensions rather than discrete diagnostic entities have therefore been advocated (Cuthbert, 2014).
 Dimensional analyses allow researchers to examine how symptoms of ADHD are associated with cognitive and physiological markers across the whole phenotypic continuum.

 Despite an extensive literature documenting cognitive impairment in ADHD, it is clear that ADHD symptomatology cannot be explained with reference to cognitive deficits alone (Brocki, Forslund, Frick, & Bohlin, 2017; Castellanos, Sonuga-Barke, Milham, & Tannock, 2006; Martel, 2009; Sjöwall, Roth, & Lindqvist, 2013).
 Multiple pathway models of ADHD hypothesize that several factors, including emotional and motivational processes and cognitive impairments contribute to the emergence of ADHD, but their relative importance and links to diagnostic presentations are debated (Castellanos et al., 2006; Martel, 2009; Sergeant, 2000).
 ADHD is highly overlapping with externalizing disorders.
 Around 20% of diagnosed children fulfill the criteria for a comorbid diagnosis of oppositional defiant disorder (ODD) or conduct disorder (CD; Biederman, 2005; Jensen & Steinhausen, 2015).
 A subgroup of children with ADHD also show a pattern of blunt affect and reduced concern for others, behaviors which are termed callous-unemotional (CU) traits (P. J. Frick & White, 2008).